Slack Logo

 What is the Slack logo?

-The program logo consists of four rounded rectangles arranged in a turntable shape.
-There are four drops in between.
-These elements are painted in pairs in blue, green, red, and orange.
-The black word “slack” is written on the right.
+The logo consists of four rounded rectangles arranged in a turntable shape, with four drops in between.
+These elements are colored in pairs of blue, green, red, and orange.
+Next to this design, the word “slack” is written in black, creating a clear contrast.
+This combination of shapes and colors makes the logo recognizable and visually appealing.

 When did the Slack logo change?